vitessio/website/content/en/docs/18.0/reference/vreplication/reshard.md

 This is a destructive command
 {{< /warning >}}

 [`complete`](../../programs/vtctldclient/vtctldclient_movetables/vtctldclient_movetables_complete/) is used after all traffic has been switched.
-It removes vreplication-related artifacts like rows from vreplication and copy_state tables in the sidecar `_vt` database along with the original source shards from the topo.
-By default, the source tables are also dropped on the source shards
+It removes vreplication-related artifacts like rows from vreplication and copy_state tables in the sidecar `_vt` database along with the original source shards from the topo.It does not drop the source tables or tear down `vttablets`.
-(see `--keep-data` and `--rename-tables`) .
+(see `--keep-data`) .

 </div>